This Fried Apples recipe is an easy Cracker Barrel copycat recipe. They’re saucy, perfectly spiced, and great as a side dish or dessert.

 - Pour the sauce over the apples.

-- Toss to coat the apples in the sauce, and serve immediately.
+- Toss to coat the apples in the sauce.